POSTCARD FROM IRELAND

 But my day isn't over.

-I slip between Counties Clare and Galway with little fanfare and hardly a sign to show that I had crossed the border.
-But the lack of county border signs is quickly forgotten as a proliferation of protest signs are viewed on the other side of the village of Kinvara.
+I slip between Counties Clare and Galway with little fanfare and hardly a sign to show that I had crossed the county border.
+But the lack of border signs is quickly forgotten as a proliferation of protest signs is displayed on the other side of the village of Kinvara.

 The question I had forgotten to ask the farmer about whether the walls come under a heritage order is perhaps answered here.
 These walls are apparently not heritage-listed, yet by their very existence, they are part of Irish heritage.
 The owners of the homes along the main road are obviously protesting against a proposal to replace the walls along the road with fences with a view to widen part of the main thoroughfare to Galway.